ovh/docs/pages/public_cloud/stormshield_network_security/guide.en-gb.md

 In today's rapidly evolving digital landscape, securing cloud infrastructure has become a top priority for organizations of all sizes.
 As businesses increasingly rely on cloud solutions for their operations, ensuring the protection of sensitive data and maintaining network integrity are critical tasks. **S**tormshield **N**etwork **S**ecurity (SNS) is a comprehensive security solution designed to protect cloud environments from a wide range of threats.
 This guide provides step-by-step instructions for deploying and configuring SNS on the OVHcloud Public Cloud, covering key features such as network firewalls, IPSec VPNs, and SSL/TLS VPNs.
 By following this guide, you will enhance the security of your OVHcloud Public Cloud infrastructure and ensure safe and secure operations.

-**This guide explains how to securing your OVHcloud Public Cloud infrastructure with Stormshield Network Security.**
+**This guide explains how to securing your OVHcloud infrastructure with Stormshield Network Security deployed on Public Cloud.**

 ## Requirements